 (EAL) are supported to catch up, this can be enhanced / met through professional discussion as appropriate.
-The student is able to explain the importance of continued professional development to improve own skills and early years practice.
+The student is able to explain the importance of CPD to improve own skills and early years practice.
 Students to appreciate supervision as an opportunity for staff to discuss any issues, identify solutions to address issues as they arise and receive coaching to improve their personal effectiveness.
 The student is aware that a level 3 early years educator may be expected to supervise staff or lead a setting.
-Students to evidence that they are engaging in reflective practice and evidence-based continuing professional development (CPD) to improve own practice, and subject knowledge, increase career opportunities and help children's academic outcomes, especially in areas of disadvantage.
-The use of and ability to model good communication skills, including a good command of the English language in spoken and written form, for example, when working with children, emails, in meetings and discussions.
+Students to evidence that they are engaging in reflective practice and evidence-based CPD to improve own practice, and subject knowledge, increase career opportunities and help children's academic outcomes, especially in areas of disadvantage.
+The use of and ability to model good communication skills, including a good command of the English language in spoken and written form, for example, when working with children, in emails, and in meetings and discussions.
 The student to show knowledge and understanding of expected behaviours in a professional and early years setting.
 Professional Yes. discussion allowed?
 Observation for 6a to model good communication skills demonstrating a good command of the English language when working with children.
-Professional discussion can used for all other criteria as appropriate. oiscussion can used for all other criteria as appropriate.
+Professional discussion can used for all other criteria as appropriate.